Star Wars: Rogue One

 The film has been credited with putting the war back in Star Wars, and it’s not hard to see why.
-In the now eight films in the Star Wars cannon, it’s only the second to receive a PG-13 rating.
+In the now eight films in the Star Wars cannon, it’s only the third to receive a PG-13 rating.
 That’s not to say you can’t still bring your more mature padawans.

 For the first time, we aren’t following mystic Jedi knights, but the foot soldiers and spies that make up the rebel alliance.
 They’re less refined and tougher than the characters in previous films, but, luckily, they’re just as much fun.

 The wit and banter that lightened the original trilogy is back.
 The kid-aimed gross out humor of the prequels is gone.

 This makes for an especially welcome shift in a movie that isn’t light on dark moments.
 Like any good war movie, there are casualties.
 The hits land, and not everyone rides off into the sunset, or stars.
 This isn’t, however, a bleak movie.